 We do not currently operate manufacturing facilities for clinical or commercial production of our drug candidates.
 We have limited experience in drug formulation and manufacturing, and we lack the resources and the capabilities to manufacture any of our drug candidates on a clinical or commercial scale.
 Amgen has assumed responsibility to conduct these activities for the ongoing development of omecamtiv mecarbil worldwide.
-Following our conduct of the Phase I clinical trials for CK-2127107, Astellas will assume responsibility to conduct these activities for the ongoing development of CK-2127107 worldwide.
+Following our conduct of the early development of CK-2127107, including the planned Phase II clinical trial in patients with SMA, Astellas will assume primary responsibility to conduct the manufacturing for the ongoing development of CK-2127107 worldwide.
 For tirasemtiv, we rely on a limited number of contract manufacturers.
 In particular, we rely on single-source contract manufacturers for the active pharmaceutical ingredient and the drug product supply for our clinical trials, as well as other materials required to conduct our clinical trials.
 We expect to rely on contract manufacturers to supply all future drug candidates for which we conduct development, as well as other materials required to conduct our clinical trials.
 If any of our existing or future contract manufacturers fail to perform satisfactorily, it could delay development or regulatory approval of our drug candidates or commercialization of our drugs, producing additional losses and depriving us of potential product revenues.
 In addition, if a contract manufacturer fails to perform as agreed, our ability to collect damages may be contractually limited.